petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/batch-engine-api-basics-importing-data.md

 ## Put the Imported Data

-Completely overwrite existing data with the following cURL or Java command.
+You can use the following cURL or Java command to completely overwrite existing data using the Batch Engine.
 The example shows updating existing Account data.
-When using another entity, you must update the fully qualified class name parameter and also the data to POST in the cURL script.
+When using another entity, you must update the fully qualified class name parameter and the data to overwrite in the cURL script.

 ### ImportTask_PUT_ById.sh